tjohnston-softdev/rsi-seo-tips/readme.md

 I wrote the original version of this document on 8-9 August 2017.
 As such, the information in this report is relevant to that time frame and may not be accurate or up-to-date as of present.

 The document was converted to markdown on 17 January 2021.
 Any organization-specific information was removed, or rewritten to fit with the general topic.
 I also corrected typos, corrected grammar mistakes, and summarized unnecessarily long or redundant text.
-The revised document was then shared publicly on 19 January 2021.
+The revised document was then shared publicly to GitLab on 19 January 2021.
+It was later migrated to GitHub on 30 January 2021.

 The original sources for the SEO information have been linked in the [Further Reading](#further-reading) section.
 All links have been verified as of 17 January 2021.
 The information I used for this document is the property of its respective legal owners.